eugenetriguba/bolt/README.md

   - [What are Migration Version Styles?](#what-are-migration-version-styles)
   - [Why can't I change between version styles?](#why-cant-i-change-between-version-styles)
   - [How is the migration message used?](#how-is-the-migration-message-used)

+## Features

+- Schema migrations are written in plain SQL.
+- Migrations can be versioned sequentially or by creation timestamp.
+- All migrations run in transactions by default.
+- Supports up and down migrations and jumping to any particular schema version.
+- Supports PostgreSQL, MySQL, SQL Server, and SQLite3.

 ## Installation